About r/Woodworking

 r/Woodworking is a Subreddit for Artists with roughly 6.2M members.
 It has been around since 2014.
 It uses a forum format for communication.
 It is the 2nd largest community in the Art topic page.

-Roughly 180K members have joined in the past year.
-Popular discussion topics include Looking For, Woodworking, and Struggling.
-Common discussion themes are Advice Requests and Solution Requests.
-Product recommendations often mention table saw and woodworking book.
+Roughly 150K members have joined in the past year.
+Popular discussion topics include Woodworking, Wood, and Looking For.
+Common discussion themes are Advice Requests.
+Product recommendations often mention table saw, wood, and finish.

 Community Topics